Indian indenture system: Land grants

-The success of the Indian indenture system for the British, at a terrible human cost, did not remain unnoticed.
-Other European plantation owners began setting up agents in India to recruit manpower.
-For instance, French sugar colonies hired labour via the French ports in India without knowledge of the British authorities.
-By 1856, the number of labourers in Réunion is estimated to have reached 37,694.
-It was not until 25 July 1860 that France was officially permitted by the British authorities to recruit labour for Reunion at a rate of 6,000 annually.
-This was extended on 1 July 1861 with permission to import ‘free’ labourers into the French colonies of Martinique, Guadeloupe and French Guiana (Cayenne).
-Indenture was for a period of five years (longer than British colonies at the time), return passage was provided at the end of indenture.
-(Not after ten as in British colonies) and Governor-General was empowered to suspend emigration to any French colony if any abuse was detected in the system.

-Danish plantation owners also began importing Indian workers to St. Croix.
-This indenture system, however, did not last.

-Transportation to other parts of the British Empire
+Indenture to other parts of the British Empire

-Following introduction of labour laws acceptable to the British Government of India, transportation was extended to the smaller British Caribbean islands; Grenada in 1856, St Lucia in 1858 and St Kitts and St Vincent in 1860.
+Following introduction of labour laws acceptable to the British Government of India, indenture was extended to the smaller British Caribbean islands; Grenada in 1856, St Lucia in 1858 and St Kitts and St Vincent in 1860.
 Emigration to Natal was approved on 7 August 1860, and the first ship from Madras arrived in Durban on 16 November 1860, forming the basis of the Indian South African community.
 The recruits were employed on three-year contracts.
 The British Government permitted transportation to the Danish colonies in 1862.
 There was a high mortality rate in the one ship load sent to St Croix, and following adverse reports from the British Consul on the treatment of indentured labourers, further emigration was stopped.
 The survivors returned to India in 1868, leaving about eighty Indians behind.
 Permission was granted for emigration to Queensland in 1864, but no Indians were transported under the indenture system to this part of Australia.